robert8138/deep-learning-deliberate-practice/concepts/backward_propogation.md

 A Medium post from Andre Karpathy explaining why every practitioners should learn about how backprop works.
 Essentially, his arguments is that even when doing DL in practice, if the activations are saturated, the gradient can become very close to 0 (vanishing gradient problem), causing the weight updates to be super slow, and in terms make the cost function to go down very slowly.

+* For sigmoid of tanh, the gradient can be saturated because of the `z(1-z)` term in the local gradient
+* For RELU, if `wTx < 0`, then the gradient will be 0, and all downstream weights will not update

 ### Why Training Neural Network Is Hard

+Michael explains in his post, that it turns out that the gradient in deep neural networks is **unstable**, tending to either explode or vanish in earlier layers.
+This instability is a fundamental problem for gradient-based learning in deep neural networks.
+He shows the effect of multiply W repeatedly together would cause trouble, see his posts for more details.